Welcome to CoCoRaHS! "Volunteers working together to measure precipitation across the nations."

 For more information, please click here: Information about CoCoRaHS

-If you would like to sign-up as a volunteer observer and become part of our expanding network, please click here: "Join the CoCoRaHS Network".
+If you would like to sign up as a volunteer observer and become part of our expanding network, please click here: "Join the CoCoRaHS Network".

 Complimentary training is provided to help you become an effective weather observer.
 Please check out your state page for a list of current training sessions in your local area.
-If none are taking place at the current time, watch our YouTube animations or Training Slide Shows and read our on-line training information.
+If none are taking place at the current time, watch our YouTube animations or Training Slide Shows and read our online training information.

 National Oceanic and Atmospheric Administration logo National Science Foundation National Weather Service logo National Hydrologic Warning Council